improving your home

 Update your home insurance

-To ensure your cover remains appropriate for your circumstances, regularly check and update your policy details, including your sum insured.
-It’s also important to check your insurance policy’s fine print as different policies cover different things.
+Life changes, and so do our insurance needs.
+Regular reviews of your policy details, including your sum insured, help ensure you're properly protected.
+It’s also important to check your insurance policy’s fine print, as different policies cover different things.

 With GIO, all Home & Contents Insurance and Landlord Insurance policies automatically cover loss or damage caused by fire, including bushfire*, malicious damage and theft.
 Limits, conditions and exclusions apply, so read the PDS for full details about what is and is not covered.